pete-kufahl/java-tutorial/jaxb2/README.md

     * write the marshalling and unmarshalling classes
     * marshalling -> generates a target XML file
     * unmarshalling -> populates java objects from the XML file and the generated classes
+    * unmarshalling with validation -> uses the .xsd schema to validate the XML before unmarshalling
+### advanced
+* jaxb10 -

 ## caveats
 * this was implemented on Java 17 SE JDK, which does not include JAXB in its standard distribution.
 JAXB was added as dependencies in maven.
 * the tools schemagen and xjc are apparently no longer readily available